jorisgorinsek/notes/SDLC/SAMM/2025-09-02 SAMM training.md

 **Here, the levels don't build on top of each other!!!**
 - Specialized testing like fuzzing
 - abuse test cases
-- dos testing
+- DoS testing

 level 1: are you fuzzing?
-level 2: perform abuse test cases? level 3: perform load testing / dos tests?
+level 2: perform abuse test cases? level 3: perform load testing / DoS tests?

 #### Security testing
+Do you test the software according to security best practices?
+Do you do something with the results?
 ##### Scalable baseline
-automated security testing
+automated security testing to detect low hanging fruit
-level 1:
-level 2:
-level 3:
+- SAST and DAST in place
+- customized to our env -> limit false positives
+- integrated in CI/CD
+level 1: are you using suitable tools? generate inputs = using those tools to do blackbox testing level 2: tune tools to minimize false positives to avoid fatigue, also minimize false negatives level 3: integrating this in CI.
+Need to track and merge this results and centralize them (defectdojo or dashboard)
 ##### Deep understanding
-Pentesting
-level 1:
-level 2:
-level 3:
+Do you do pentesting to go deeper than standard tools
+- internal manual testing to ensure
+- regular pen testing
+- feedback loop to improve complete application portfolio level 1:  internal testing on high risk tests, track findings as bugs level 2: external pen testing level 3: use patterns in findings to make requirements and designs better. use them to create training and playbooks

 ### Operations